verrazzano/docs/content/en/docs/applications/workloads/helidon/helidon.md

 ### Customizing Helidon Workload service

-By default, deploying a Helidon Workload will create a service to provide ingress into the Helidon pod.
+By default, deploying a Helidon Workload will create a service to access the Helidon pod.
 That service can be customized by added a `ServiceTemplate` to the `VerrazzanoHelidonWorkload` spec.
 This supports customizing the service `metadata` and `serviceSpec` sections to do things like add labels and annotations, customize the service ports, modify the pod selector, etc. It is not necessary to provide complete `metadata` and `serviceSpec` sections.
 Just add the fields you